sixpackwarriors/sixpackwarriors.github.io/source/_posts/2017-04-07-never-give-up.markdown

 The same thing can be said about plants.
 Look at how they persist in the way they grow.
 They find ways to bend, stretch, and curl so that they can get the maximum amount of exposure to a light source.
 Do you think they'll ever just give up suddenly?
 No way.
 Not until they die.

 Having a higher level of intelligence is a double-edged sword.
-Sure, it has made us smarter, but it has also given us the ability to doubt ourselves more often, to the point where we usually give up on our goal after a couple of attempts.
+Sure, it has made us smarter, but it has also given us the ability to doubt ourselves more often.
+It has made us fear failure, to the point where we usually give up on our goal after a couple of attempts.

 So as warriors, we need to shut off the part of our brain that's spewing out all of those limiting and negative thoughts, and we need to just go after the things we want with the utmost persistence and confidence.